snap-adu-logo-color

 Understanding Water, Sewer, and Gas Connections for Your ADU

 Building an accessory dwelling unit (ADU) on your property involves connecting to the existing water, sewer, and gas lines.
-Understanding the various regulations and upgrades required, as well as the associated costs, can be a complex and overwhelming process.
+Understanding the various ADU plumbing regulations and upgrades required can be a complex process.

-In this guide, we’ll break down the different aspects of connecting your ADU to water, sewer, and gas lines, with a focus on water fixture counts, upgrades to meters and laterals, and the possibility of sewer lateral upgrades.
+In this guide, we’ll break down the different aspects of connecting your ADU to water, sewer, and gas lines.
+We will focus on water fixture counts, upgrades to meters and laterals, and the possibility of sewer lateral upgrades.
 We’ll also discuss the potential need for a sewage pump, and what you can expect in terms of costs for these upgrades.
-By the end of this guide, you’ll have a better understanding of what’s required to connect your ADU to these essential utilities, and what you need to consider when planning your ADU project.
+By the end of this guide, you’ll have a better understanding of what’s required to connect your ADU to these essential utilities.
+It’s an important point to consider when planning your ADU project.

-Remember our expertise is in San Diego County and it’s important to find a contractor who is knowledgeable in your area, as local requirements are each unique, even with California state ADU laws in place.
-Also, these laws are constantly evolving, and it’s important to work with a team that is regularly working with ADU construction in the field and knows exactly how requirements are being interpreted by your local jurisdiction.
+Remember our expertise is in San Diego County.
+It’s important to find a contractor who is knowledgeable in your area.
+Local requirements are each unique, even with California state ADU laws in place.
+Also, these laws are constantly evolving.
+It’s important to work with a team that is regularly working with ADU construction in the field.
+You need an expert who knows exactly how requirements are being interpreted by your local jurisdiction.

 WATER: Understanding Water Connection Requirements for ADUs